rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **Duração:** imediata.
 ___

 You create a lash of lightning energy that strikes at one creature of your choice that you can see within range.

-- **cost:** description.
+The target must succeed on a Strength saving throw or be pulled up to 10 feet in a straight line toward you and then take 1d8 lightning damage if it is within 5 feet of you.

+- **+2PM:** increase damage by +1d8.

 ### Longstrider
 <div class="spell-tags">boost sacred thaumaturgy</div>